All Episodes

 You must be having a time of your life.

-We're in the middle of a exciting election campaign where we're we've got a lot of I told you so moments right now because polls are tightening and people are thinking about issues and saying, wait a minute, President's got an idea about how to proceed, and the Democrats got empty saddlebags and all they're doing is throwing mud at him.
+We're in the middle of an exciting election campaign where we've got a lot of I told you so moments right now, because polls are tightening and people are thinking about issues and say, wait a minute, president's got an idea about how to proceed and the Democrats got empty saddlebags and all they're doing is throwing mud at him.

-So uh it's a great time to be there, and in a funny way, I guess everything I've done in the media business for the last twenty-seven years sort of fits into this press secretary job.
+So no, it's a great time to be there and, in a funny way, I guess everything I've done in the media business for the last 27 years sort of fits into this press secretary job.

-Well, you uh yeah, and you look like you are, and that's uh that's infectious uh in its own way for audience people who uh who watch you and and have a chance to hear what you're saying.
+So I just love it well, and you look like you are, and that's that's infectious in its own way for audience people who watch you and have a chance to hear what you're saying.

 Let's talk about these polls tightening.

-I I I um I have been suspicious of polls for a long time in the sense I believe that uh news organizations use them to make news that reflects their editorial pages uh uh and and and same with the editorial opinion of of of uh broadcast network people.
+You know, I have been suspicious of polls for a long time, in the sense I believe that news organizations use them to make news that reflects their editorial pages and same with the editorial opinion of broadcast network people and some of the like.

-And some of the like the pew poll internals show massive shifts in in thirty days of public opinion.
+The PEW POLL internals show massive shifts in in 30 days of public opinion.

-Uh there have been really big shifts going on, and I think it's it's kind of a natural byproduct that people really taking a look at what Democrats are doing, which is literally running around and heckling the president rather than uh trying to think seriously about how to deal with Osama bin Laden or a global war on terror, they're certainly not saying anything constructive about the economy.
+Uh there, there have been really big shifts going on and I think it's it's kind of a natural byproduct that people really taking a look at what Democrats are doing, which is literally running around and heckling the president rather than trying to think seriously about how to deal with Osama Bin Laden or a global war on terror.

 Why?